Pat-Fio0801/ACP_Final_Project/README.md

 # Fruit Store Management System

 The Fruit Store Management System is a Python-based inventory and sales system that is designed to manage the daily operations of a fruit store.
 This system allows the store administrator to perform various tasks such as adding, recording sales, processing returns, and tracking daily and weekly summaries.
-The goal of the program is to help store managers efficiently manage their stock, track sales, and calculate profits, providing a clear overview of the store's financial performance.
+The goal of the program is to help store managers efficiently manage their stock, track sales, and calculate profits, providing a clear overview of the store's financial performance and all with a database that can easily store fruits and sales data.

 # Features: